This is beginners guide to understanding the different ways the block explorer can be used.

 Server time : the server time is the date and time in Co-ordinated Universal Time (UTC).

-Hash rate : the estimated amount of power being put out by the miners.
+Hash rate : the estimated amount of power being put out by the miners, ie how many hash attempts are being made per second.

-Transaction pool : the transaction pool/mempool contains all the transactions currently waiting to be assigned a block.
+Transaction pool : the transaction pool/mempool contains all the transactions currently waiting to be assigned a block, including transactions that have been orphaned.

-Transactions in the last 11 blocks : This shows all the transactions that were in the most recent 11 blocks, and it has the average size of the aforementioned 11 blocks.
+Transactions in the last block : This shows all the transactions that were in the most recent block, their size, associated fees and how many inputs/outputs they are composed of.

 Tx hash : the transaction (Tx) hash is the unique identifier of the transaction.

-Timestamp : a classic timestamp.
-It equals to the date shown by the “second” (UTC) timestamp
+Block Timestamp : It equals to the date shown by the “second” (UTC) timestamp

 Timestamp UTC : this is a translation of the first timestamp, but in human comprehensive way.

-Age : the age of the transaction in years, days, hours, minutes and seconds.
+Age : the age of the transaction in seconds, minutes, hours, days, years running right to left.

-Fee : this shows the fee that was paid when the transaction was sent.
+Fee : this shows the fee that was paid when the transaction was sent which is paid to the miner of the block.

 Tx size : the size of the transaction (Tx) in kilo bytes (KB)